Confidence vs. Cockiness — The Fine Line To Walk

 How To Come Across Confident, Not Cocky

-If you want to learn how to come across as confident, apply the following strategies.
+If you want to come across as confident, use the following strategies.

 1. Adopt a Warrior’s Approach

-My other recommendation concerns mastering your emotions.
-Under stress, it is easy to get swept away by fear or anger.
-The moment that happens, you are no longer perceived as confident.
+In a dangerous situation, it is easy to get swept away by fear or anger.
 Instead of controlling the situation, the situation is now controlling you.

 The antidote is meditation.
 Done right, it teaches you how to step outside of yourself and observe yourself as if you were a stranger.

-The effect is profound — almost instantly, these strong emotions that had you in their grip, dissipate.
-You will feel calm and centered again, ready to make difficult decisions.
+The effect is profound — almost instantly, you will feel calm and centered again, ready to make difficult decisions.

 2. Study the Body Language of Confident People

-I know this sounds like I am contradicting myself.
-I said earlier that confidence is a result of competence; you overcame certain challenges in the past and are now stronger for it.
+I know this sounds like I am contradicting myself, as I said earlier that confidence is a result of competence.
+But you need both — the deep, transformational work as well as the imitational work.
+Combine them, and you will see results much quicker.

-Having said that, how do you actually go about imitating the body language of confident people?
+So, how do you go about learning the body language of confident people?

 First, you should find role models to imitate.
-I think it’s best to go with certain actors in movies.
-These professionals have a deep understanding of what postures and little gestures they need to display in order to seem confident but not cocky.
+Movie actors make a great study.
+These professionals have a fantastic understanding of what postures and gestures they need to use to come across as confident.

 Kevin Costner is a good starting point.
 So are Liam Neeson and Keanu Reeves.
-Denzel Washington is great.
-Viggo Mortensen is another interesting option.
+Denzel Washington is great, but sometimes borders on cocky.
+If you want a more toned-down kind of confidence, check out Viggo Mortensen.

 Don’t just watch them.
-Do what an actual acting student would do — replay their scenes.
-Focus less on the words and more on the nonverbal acting — their stance, their walk, their gestures, their looks.
+Do what an acting student would do — replay their scenes.
+Focus less on the words and more on the nonverbal communication — their stance, their walk, their gestures, their facial expressions, and their tonality.

-Second, record yourself.
-You need to establish a feedback loop.
-You need to see yourself, what your body language currently looks like.
-And you need to see how these behaviors that you are adopting are coming across and what you still need to tweak.
+Second, record yourself during these sessions to establish a feedback loop.
+You need to develop an idea of what your body language currently looks like and what you still need to work on.

-Third, consider acting lessons or coaching.
-A professional acting or confidence coach will give you invaluable feedback on coming across as more confident.
-They will notice things you were not aware of.
+Third, consider hiring an instructor.
+A professional acting or confidence coach will give you invaluable feedback on how to appear more confident.
+They will notice things that you were not aware of.

 3. Dig Deeper

 First, learn what triggers you.
-Is it when attractive women are around?
-Is it when you want to impress other men nearby?
+For example, is it when attractive women are around?
+Or maybe you are trying to impress authority figures like your boss?

-It is usually best to get the help of a therapist or a coach for that, as we are all blind to ourselves, to an extent.
-An outsider will much more easily identify underlying patterns.
+It can be helpful to enlist the help of a therapist or a coach for that.
+To an extent, we are all blind to ourselves.
+An outsider will much more easily identify these underlying traumas.

 In comparison, confidence ages well.
-Look at Obama, look at Robert De Niro, look at Sting.
-If anything, their appearance of confidence has increased with the added gravitas of age.
-Investing in your confidence vs. your cockiness pays off.
+Look at Obama, look at Robert De Niro, and look at Sting.
+If anything, their appeal has increased with age.

 Leave a Comment